Generalized Hall currents in topological insulators and superconductors: Introduction

 \section{Introduction}

-Topological insulators and superconductors, often well described by free fermion theories \cite{Ludwig_2015, PhysRevB.85.085103, Ryu_2010, Kitaev:2009mg, PhysRevB.78.195125}, generally have gapless fermion excitations confined to their boundary, or more generally to any boundary such as a domain wall or vortex which breaks translation invariance.
+Topological insulators and superconductors, often well described by free fermion theories \cite{Ludwig_2015, PhysRevB.85.085103, Ryu_2010, Kitaev:2009mg, PhysRevB.78.195125}, generally have gapless fermion excitations confined to the boundary between two different topological phases.
 For $d+1$ dimensional defects, where $d$ is odd, these massless fermions can be Weyl fermions.
 In that case the boundary theory has a chiral anomaly, and the currents for classical axial symmetries can have nonzero divergence in the presence of background gauge fields.
 These currents are conserved in the higher dimensional bulk theory, and the violation of axial charge in the boundary theory can be understood as the result of a fermion number current flowing in from the bulk, as in the Integer Quantum Hall Effect \cite{Callan:1984sa}.
 The argument can be turned around: the inflow of current from the bulk indicates a boundary theory with a chiral anomaly, which in turn requires massless particles to exist at the boundary.